Abidoyesimze/NovaMinting/README.md

 ### What is an NFT?
 An NFT (Non-Fungible Token) is like a digital certificate of ownership.
 It proves that you own a specific piece of digital content.
 Unlike regular files that can be copied, an NFT is unique and can't be duplicated.

-### What is Hedera Network?
-Hedera is a blockchain network that's fast, cheap to use, and environmentally friendly.
-It uses HBAR as its currency, which is much cheaper to use than other cryptocurrencies like Bitcoin or Ethereum.

 ### What is IPFS?
 IPFS (InterPlanetary File System) is a way to store files across many computers instead of on one server.
 This means your content can't be deleted or lost, even if one computer goes offline.